lbaile21/LastAliveTerminal/README.md

 - The expected versus actual behavior.
 - Any relevant user preferences (reduced motion, forced colors, custom text spacing, or zoom level) active at the time.
+- A screenshot or short screen recording when the issue is visual or interaction-based, with any sensitive information redacted.

 Issues tagged `a11y` are treated with the same priority as functional bugs.